 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.

-Re Q1, Q56: On an original tax return the accuracy penalty can be avoided through disclosure.
+Re Q1, Q58: On an original tax return the accuracy penalty can be avoided through disclosure.
 Voluntary disclosure may not help in all cases, though, particularly where the original return is incorrect.
 IRS Criminal Investigations voluntary disclosure program is not available if the IRS had third party information re the noncompliance before the voluntary disclosure.
-See www.irs.gov/compliance/criminal-investigation/irs-criminal-investigation-voluntary-disclosure-practice.
+See www.irs.gov/compliance /criminal-investigation/irs-criminalinvestigationvoluntary-disclosure-practice.

 61 (MS).
 Sanctions should not be increased simply to encourage taxpayers to make voluntary disclosures.

-No changes

-Shifted away

-Shifted towards